API Endpoint Access URL

 require 'uri'

-# Programmatically remove text & watermarks from input images using the TEXT-WATERMARK-REMOVE API endpoint.
+# Programmatically remove text from images and permitted watermarks using the TXT-REMOVE API endpoint.

 #